Theia3D Validated for Gait Biomechanics Research in Older Adults

 • No significant difference in mean walking speed between systems

-This study reinforces what many labs have found in practice: Theia3D can deliver highly accurate kinematic and kinetic data for key gait parameters in older adults, without requiring markers or specialized attire.
+Theia3D delivers highly accurate kinematic and kinetic data for key gait parameters in older adults, without requiring markers or specialized attire.
+This supports its use for fall risk biomechanical monitoring, age-related gait adaptation research, and in-lab or community-based gait biomechanics research.

-For further details, you can access the full peer-reviewed article here.
+For further details, access the full peer-reviewed article here.

-Interested in learning how Theia3D could support your lab or clinic?
+Interested in learning how Theia3D could support your lab or research program?
 Contact us today.

 Recent Posts